abdias9/Zamasu/README.md

 Ruby Object Oriented Classes to manage shared Hashes with UDP Sockets.

 # Website
-You can check all the on DOC folder.
+You can check all on DOC folder.

 # Setting Up
 * Just make sure to have [Ruby](https://www.ruby-lang.org/) installed (2.3 is recomended).